ReduxKit/ReduxKit/README.md

 ## Intro
 reduxSWift is a swift implementation of rackt/redux by Dan Abramov and the React Community.
 I am currently implementing this in a few swift apps so it will be frequently updated.
 Additions, middlewares and help will be very much appreciated!
+So if you're trying it out and have any suggestions - feel free to post an issue and I'll be on it.
 A thorough walkthrough and description of the framework can be found at the official Redux repostory: [Redux](http://rackt.github.io/redux)